-a) Create temporary dictionary entries for each of the identifiers passed to (LOCAL), such that each identifier will behave as a local.
-These temporary dictionary entries shall vanish at the end of the definition, denoted by; (semicolon), ;CODE, or DOES>.
+- a) Create temporary dictionary entries for each of the identifiers passed to (LOCAL), such that each identifier will behave as a local.
+These temporary dictionary entries shall vanish at the end of the definition, denoted by; (semicolon),; CODE, or DOES>.
 The system need not maintain these identifiers in the same way it does other dictionary entries as long as they can be found by normal dictionary searching processes.
 Furthermore, if the Search-Order word set is present, local identifiers shall always be searched before any of the word lists in any definable search order, and none of the Search-Order words shall change the locals' privileged position in the search order.
-Local identifiers may reside in mass storage.
+Local identifiers may reside in mass storage. - b) For each identifier passed to (LOCAL), the system shall generate an appropriate code sequence that does the following at execution time:

-13. LOCAL Word Set Forth 200x / 08.1r
+Forth 200x / RC0 13.
+LOCAL Word Set